xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 {: .notice--danger}

+### Supported NICs

+The following physical NICs are supported for interface passthrough to XRd:

+Intel i350 Quad Port 1Gb Adapter
+Intel Dual Port 10 GbE Ethernet X520 Server Adapter Intel 4 port 10GE Fortville
+Cisco UCS Virtual Interface Card (VIC) 1225

-With the above requirements in play, in this tutorial, we'll select **Ubuntu 20.04 as the underlying distribution for the host machine.**
+In this tutorial, we select **Ubuntu 20.04** as the underlying distribution for the host machine.